wkande/netlify-api3-docs/airnode/config-json.md

 - `type` - the type of blockchain to connect to.
 Currently only `evm` is supported for Ethereum and other EVM-based blockchains, although other types are planned to be supported in the future.

-- `providers` - one or more providers serving the given chain ID and type.
-Each `provider` must have the following keys:
+- `chainProviders` - the names of blockchain providers serving the given chain ID and type.

-  1. `name` - a *unique* name across ALL configured providers in `config.json`

-  2. `url` - an HTTP endpoint that Airnode should use to connect to
+Airnode will expect the URL of these providers in the environment variables as described in the [`environment`](#environment) section.

 - `contracts` - An object that keeps the addresses of the contracts deployed on the respective chain.
 It has to include the following contract addresses: